Mathematical Analysis 1 (Engineering Sciences)

 To be admitted to the Oral exam, you must pass Written Part B.

-• No electronic devices
+• No electronic devices (no phones, no headphones, no calculators)

 • No books